BERLIN LIFE HACKS

 Discount supermarkets include Lidl, Aldi, Penny, and Netto.
 More average supermarkets are Rewe, Kaufland, Real, and Edeka.
 More upscale markets include Bio Company, Denns Biomarkt, and Frisches Paradies.

-If you want healthy chef-prepared meals delivered to your home, try freshweek.
+REWE, Edeka, Amazon Fresh, and Bringmeister all deliver food to your door.
+Gorillas, Getir, and Flink will get groceries to you in about 15 minutes.
 You can also use HelloFresh – They deliver all the ingredients for your meals, so you can cook it yourself and not think about grocery shopping.

 6) Dealing With Mail In Berlin